-In constant control case, the proposed model enumerates a primary biological meaningfulness, i.e. the evolution of mosquito population in forward time results in positive values.
-With the given estimate of parameters and initial condition, it can numerically be seen that the evolution of total population remains bounded for all $t>0$ by the positive number $\max\{\lVert\xx(0;\uu)\rVert_1,\lVert\QQ_4\rVert_1\}$.

-If the basic mosquito offspring number is less than unity, then two conditions arise: (i) the zero equilibrium is locally asymptotically stable and (ii) the coexistence equilibrium does not exist.

-If the basic mosquito offspring number is greater than unity, then three conditions arise: (i) the zero equilibrium is unstable, (ii) the coexistence equilibrium exists and (iii) is globally asymptotically stable in nonnegative orthant.
+In the constant control case, the proposed model enumerates several biological meaningfulnesses.
+First, the evolution of mosquito population in forward time results in positive values.
+Second, with the given estimate of parameters and initial condition, it can numerically be seen that the evolution of total population remains bounded for all $t>0$ by the positive number $\max\{\lVert x(0;u)\rVert_1,\lVert Q_4\rVert_1\}$.
+Third, if the basic mosquito offspring number is less than one, then two conditions arise: (i) the zero equilibrium is locally asymptotically stable and (ii) a coexistence equilibrium does not exist.
+If the basic mosquito offspring number is greater than one, then three conditions arise: (i) the zero equilibrium is unstable, (ii) a coexistence equilibrium exists and (iii) is globally asymptotically stable in the nonnegative orthant.

-The optimal control results as displayed in Table \ref{tab2} can be used as a reference in decision-making process.
-A brief conclusion states that: in an endemic situation, the best mosquito control impacts are produced if the control is started when the number of individuals is as small as possible, also with combination of the two simultaneous schemes proposed in this paper.

-Both in constant control and optimal control cases, one has to enhance implementation of fumigation rather than Temephos dissemination.
+The optimal control results as displayed in Table \ref{tab2} can be used as a reference in a decision-making process.
+A brief conclusion states that, in an endemic region, the best mosquito control impacts are produced if the control starts when the number of individuals is as small as possible, also with a combination of the two simultaneous schemes proposed in this paper.
+Both in constant control and optimal control cases, the implementation of fumigation is preferred over that of temephos.